NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 should do the trick with that recipe file.

-.. rubric:: Working with Slurm
+** Working with Slurm
   :name: working-with-slurmedit

-.. rubric:: How to send emails from a Slurm job script?
+** How to send emails from a Slurm job script?
   :name: how-to-send-emails-from-a-slurm-job-script

 Below is an example of a job script with a couple sbatch